DioxusLabs/dioxus/docs/src/hello_world.md

 Let's put together a simple "hello world" to get acquainted with Dioxus.
 The Dioxus-CLI has an equivalent to "create-react-app" built-in, but setting up Dioxus apps is simple enough to not need additional tooling.

+This demo will build a simple desktop app.
+Check out the platform-specific setup guides on how to port your app to different targets.

 First, let's start a new project.
 Rust has the concept of executables and libraries.
 Executables have a `main.rs` and libraries have `lib.rs`.
 A project may have both.
 Our `hello world` will be an executable - we expect our app to launch when we run it!
 Cargo provides this for us:

 ```shell